Black cumin seed oil suppresses disease-causing inflammation

 Added benefit: Allergy and asthma relief

-Since allergies and asthma both stem from overreactions in the immune system, it’s not surprising that black cumin seed oil helps alleviate both.
-Patients with allergic rhinitis reported significant decrease in nasal congestion, itching, runny nose and sneezing, while patients with asthma reported relaxation of trachea and airways.
+Since allergies and asthma stem from overreactions in the immune system, it’s unsurprising that black cumin seed oil helps alleviate both.
+Patients with allergic rhinitis reported a significant decrease in nasal congestion, itching, runny nose, and sneezing, while patients with asthma reported relaxation of the trachea and airways.

-With its ability to create optimal inflammatory balance safely and naturally, black cumin seed oil may prove to be a game-changer in the ongoing battle against chronic degenerative diseases.
+With its ability to create optimal inflammatory balance safely and naturally, black cumin seed oil may be a game-changer in the ongoing battle against chronic degenerative diseases.